 Tip #2: Make sure your mixing bowl and wire whisk are clean and grease- free before whipping the egg whites.
 The whites will not rise and whip like they should if you have any residue of grease.

-Tip # 3: You have to use cream of tarter with the egg whites. ” One of the best known uses for cream of tartar is for stabilizing egg whites while whipping them.
-A pinch of cream of tartar added while the whites are being whipped will strengthen the matrix of bubbles and help prevent the egg foam from collapsing too quickly.
-The tartar also helps to increase the volume of the egg foam and keeps them bright and white.” (quote by the Kitchen blog)
+Tip # 3: You have to use cream of tarter with the egg whites.
+Cream of tartar is for stabilizing egg whites while whipping them.
+The tartar also helps to increase the volume of the whites and keeps them bright and white.

-Tip #4: Using piping tip # 12 is a smooth round opening large enough to pipe the hat shape.
-Tip # 32, a shell design, created the cuff and pompoms.
+Tip #4: Piping tip # 12 has a smooth round opening large enough to pipe the hat shape.
+Piping Tip # 32, a shell design, created the cuff and pompoms.
 The original recipe recommended tip #12 and tip# 8.
-I also used the disposable wilton piping bags.
+I also used the disposable piping bags.

 Tip #7: Do not open the oven door once you place the meringues in the 240 degree oven.
 They will sink if you do.
 After 40 minutes of baking, turn the oven off and leave the meringues in the oven to dry for at least one hour.